Suing for Emotional Distress

 Your feelings are as real as any physical injury, and you have the right to compensation for your emotional distress.
-The problem with suing for emotional distress is that it’s harder to prove than a physical injury or a financial loss.
+The problem with suing for it is that it’s harder to prove than a physical injury or a financial loss.

 While suing for emotional distress can be challenging, the Oklahoma personal injury attorneys at Abel Law Firm don’t back down from a fight.
 This blog covers the basics of suing for emotional distress, and our team has helped many people like you claim compensation for their psychological pain.
 Keep reading to learn more.